pkulak/matui/README.md

 ![Matui](https://github.com/pkulak/matui/blob/main/screenshot.png?raw=true "The main chat window.")

+# Who should use this client?

+Anyone who wants a very simple terminal Matrix client, but runs another client somewhere else for the missing features.
+There are some very basic actions that aren't supported at the moment, like joining rooms and moderation.
+Also, many events are still not suported, like replies and threads (which are still shown, but not formatted very well).
+Also, this project is very early, so you need to be tolerant of some bugs.

 # Keybindings

-Modal UIs can be a bit overwhelming, but thankfully chat isn't terribly complicated.
+Modal UIs can be a bit overwhelming, but thankfully chat, isn't terribly complicated.
 Especially if you don't implement too many features.

 ## Chat Window